yusefmosiah/choir-scales/Whitepaper.md

    - **Description**: Smart contracts that temporarily hold tokens while an edit proposal is under consideration.
    - **Functionality**:
      - Manage the staking and distribution of tokens based on edit approval outcomes.
-     - Ensure secure and transparent handling of tokens during the edit lifecycle.
+     - Facilitate secure and transparent handling of tokens during the edit lifecycle.
+     - Provide access to the **Authors Chat** for collaborative discussion.

 4. **Content Accounts**
    - **Description**: Blockchain accounts representing individual pieces of content.